saintfortjohnb/capstone/README.md

 ### `Scripts`
-npm start: Runs the app in development mode. npm test: Launches the test runner in the interactive watch mode. npm build: Builds the app for production to the build folder.
+npm start: Runs the app in development mode.

+npm build: Builds the app for production to the build folder.